ChrisThompsonTLDR/laraboard/readme.md

 php artisan vendor:publish
 ```

-This will create `config/laraboard.php` and `laratrust.php`.
+This will create `config/laraboard.php` and `config/laratrust.php`.
 If you want to modify table prefixes or other information, now is the time to do it.

 ### Setup